I love to set a table and I am so excited to share with you today the seven creative ideas I used to set a Christmas

 I hope you like the beaded chargers I pulled out from the basement.
 I haven’t used these in years either.
 Sometimes a fresh perspective is what we all need to set a Christmas table.

-Are you ready to create your own gorgeous silver and gold table?
+Below are some really pretty silver and gold glassware items that I love.
 Check out the items below for everything you need!

 Some ideas for you to create your own gorgeous centerpiece!

 Click here to watch any of my Amazon Live shows.
 All shows are recorded.